Kyosfonica/franz-easyredmine/README.md

 #Installation

-To install a new integration, download the project
+To install a new integration, download the project and unzip de easyredmine folder inside the Franz Plugins folder.

-Open the Franz Plugins folder on your machine:
+To open the Franz Plugins folder on your machine:

 Mac: ~Library/Application Support/Franz/Plugins/